Small Business Press Release Guide

 • Will anyone actually care?

 The last one sounds harsh, but it is probably the most important: you or your client might be excited about your new appointment or your new product launch, but will anyone else be interested?
 If the answer is “no”, hold off on that press release until you’ve got a better story.
-In this post, here is what we are going to cover:
+If you’re not sure whether your story is newsworthy, read, watch, or listen to the publications or programmes you’d like coverage on to get a feel for the kind of stories they typically cover.

 2. Get right to the point in the first paragraph